alvaradoc/7330-TermProject/README.md

 Health Plan Analysis

 ## Introduction:
-This project is to analyze the plan data for the state of MA and NY .
-The source data is from CMS .Please find the link in Source Data Section.
+This project is to analyze the plan data for the state of MA and NY for 2016 only.
+The source data is from The Centers for Medicare & Medicaid Services (CMS) .Please find the link in Source Data Section.

 ## Tools and Hardware :
  Analysis is done in IBM Bluemix - MySQL .
-The hardware specification is as follows with the free account : 102MB RAM and 1GB Storage.
+The hardware specification is as follows with the free account : 1024MB RAM and 1GB Storage.

 ## Source Data:
 The Centers for Medicare & Medicaid Services (CMS)